 11. Soak Up the Famous Architecture

-The architecture in Carmel-by-the-sea is certainly one of a kind.
+The architecture in Carmel-by-the-sea, California is certainly one of a kind.
 You’ll find unique fairy tale cottages, East Coast-style craftsmen, and Spanish-style villas, among numerous other historic buildings, some of which has been home to famous residents.

 You’ll also find secret passageways which makes exploring and shopping downtown more of an adventure than usual.

 There are some architectural wonders here that are more famous than others, however.

 12. Picnic at the Parks